Karachi Zoo: History

-Karachi Zoo, established in year 1878, was commonly called as 'Mahatma Gandhi Garden'.
-Earlier in 1861, the zoo was transferred to municipality by the British Indian government.
-In 1878, the municipality placed the zoo under a trust to be developed out of public subscription.
-Later, the zoo was once again opened to public in 1881.
-After the independence of Pakistan in 1947, the name was changed to 'Karachi Zoological Gardens' or 'Karachi Zoo' for short.
+On Mahatma Gandhi's visit to Karachi in 1934, Karachi Municipal Corporation changed the name from Victoria Garden to Mahatma Gandhi Garden.
+In 1947, the name was changed yet again to 'Karachi Zoological Gardens' or 'Karachi Zoo' for short.
 In 1953, Karachi Metropolitan Corporation introduced a zoo curator and a qualified veterinary doctor.
 In 1991-2, City District Government Karachi (CDGK) planned for remodelling of Natural History Museum, which was carried out.
-In 1992, the Japanese Princess inaugurated the remodeled Natural History Museum.
-In 2008, total employees of Karachi Zoo was about 240 staff members.
+In 1992, the Japanese Princess inaugurated the remodelled Natural History Museum.
+In 2008, total number of employees of Karachi Zoo was about 240 staff members.